Popular Stories

 Easter lily cactus

 The Easter lily cactus will produce a spectacular flower spike, and is definitely one of the more showy blooms of its kind.
 If well taken care of, this cactus will flower for several weeks – as soon as a flower wilts, a new one follows.
-These cacti will need plenty of light and benefit from fertiliser for an energy boost to produce blooms.
+These cacti will need plenty of light and will benefit from fertiliser to give them an energy boost and help them produce blooms.

 Advertisement